 The Company is currently invested in a geographically diversified portfolio of seniors housing properties.
-As of December 31, 2020, the Company's investment portfolio consisted of interests in 74 properties, comprising of 71 senior housing communities, one acute care hospital, one vacant land parcel and one acute care hospital classified as held for sale.
+As of December 31, 2021, the Company's investment portfolio consisted of interests in 73 properties, comprising of 71 senior housing communities, the Hurst Specialty Hospital and one vacant land parcel.
 Of the Company's 71 seniors housing communities, 15 properties were leased to third party tenants under NNN leases and the remaining 56 properties were managed through third party operators, including five seniors housing communities owned through the Company's unconsolidated joint venture.